geoff-project/coi-optimizers/docs/api/interface.rst

 .. class:: SolveFunc(obj: Objective, x0: np.ndarray) -> OptimizeResult

-    Type alias for the return type of `~cernml.optimizers.Optimizer.make_solve_func()`.
+    :ref:`Type alias <type-aliases>`  for the return type of `~Optimizer.make_solve_func()`.

+    This function is called to actually run the optimization procedure.
+It may raise an exception when encountering any abnormal situations except divergent behavior in the optimizer.
+Any exception raised by the `~Objective` should be forwarded as well.

 .. class:: Objective(x: ~numpy.ndarray) -> float

-    Type alias for the objective function that a user should pass to the `~cernml.optimizers.SolveFunc`.
+    :ref:`Type alias <type-aliases>` for the objective function passed to `~cernml.optimizers.SolveFunc`.

-    This is the function whose return value should be minimized by the optimization algorithm.
-It should be defined on the whole domain given by the `~cernml.optimizers.Bounds`.
+    This function takes an evaluation point *x* of the same shape as the `Bounds` passed to `~Optimizer.make_solve_func()` and returns the corresponding objective value.
+The goal of optimization is to find the *x* that minimizes the objective.

 .. autoclass:: Bounds

 .. autoclass:: OptimizeResult
    :members:

-.. class:: AnyOptimizer
+.. data:: AnyOptimizer
+    :type: typing.TypeVar

-    A constrained type variable that allows to be generic over any `Optimizer`.
+    :ref:`Constrained type variable <std:typing-constrained-typevar>` that
+    allows to be generic over any `Optimizer`.

     If you use a type checker, it allows code like this to pass: